 Asking for help is not a sign of weakness, but of your desire to do well.
 Many people need help with their emotions as they learn to cope with kidney failure.

 If you find yourself feeling overly sad, irritable, isolated, overwhelmed, unable to face each day, crying too much, or feeling like you want to give up, you may have depression.
 It's important to know that depression is a medical condition.
 It can be treated.
 You do not need to suffer from it, or be embarrassed about it.
-Studies show that 20% to 40% of people with kidney failure have depression.
+Studies show that 20 to 40% of people with kidney failure may have depression.

-Your social worker can help you figure out if what you're feeling is depression, and can help you get treatment for it.
-Treatment may include medicine, counseling, or other kinds of support.
+Your social worker can help you figure out if what you're feeling is caused by depression, and will help you get treatment for it.
+Treatment may include medicine, counseling, or other things.